SOLIDWORKS PDM Upgrade Checklist

 - Upgrade the SQL Databases

-- Upgrade any PDM Add Ins
+- Upgrade any PDM add-ins

-- If SOLIDWORKS PDM Web2 Server is installed configure Microsoft IIS to set the application pool for SOLIDWORKS PDM Web2 back to the correct identity
+- If SOLIDWORKS PDM Web2 Server is installed, configure Microsoft IIS to set the application pool for SOLIDWORKS PDM Web2 back to the correct identity

 - Upgrade any additional replicated Archive Servers

-Client Upgrade
+Client Upgrade:

-- Log into Windows as the Local Administrator account (ensure full local permissions)
+- Log in to Windows as the Local Administrator account (ensure full local permissions)

-- OPTIONAL: Upgrade SOLIDWORKS files using the File Version Upgrade Tool
+- OPTIONAL: Upgrade SOLIDWORKS files using the File Version Upgrade Tool (FVUT)

 NOTE: Need to upgrade SOLIDWORKS?
 Then check out our SOLIDWORKS Upgrade Checklist